Survey Question Best Practices

 It’s a good idea to avoid jumping all over the place with your questions and to stick with a survey design that flows well.

-For example, if you’re creating a Patient Satisfaction Survey for a medical practice, start your survey from the beginning of the respondent’s experience (booking appointments) and then follow that journey with the questions.
+It helps to think about the journey of the respondent when structuring your survey.
+For example, if you’re creating a patient satisfaction survey for a medical practice, start your survey from the beginning of the respondent’s experience (booking appointments) and add each subsequent question by keeping the patient’s journey through your practice in mind.

 These principles are also useful for making an impactful survey results report.